arslanblcn/Script/README.md

 If you are linux or mac user, you need to install LAMP Server.
 (Check [DigitialOcean Installation](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04) it)

+If you're using Windows, you need install a web server such as XAMPP, WAMP or AppServ.

 After installation of LAMP, create database as defined in the `config.php`.
 Log in your mysql shell.
 Then follow the processes
 ```bash
 CREATE USER 'admin'@'localhost' IDENTIFIED BY 'password';